Uchenna Nwosu

-Anon Uchenna Nwosu Jr. (born December 28, 1996) is an American professional football linebacker for the Seattle Seahawks of the National Football League (NFL).
-He played college football for the USC Trojans, and was selected by the Los Angeles Chargers in the second round of the 2018 NFL draft.
+Anon Uchenna Nwosu Jr. (born December 28, 1996) is an American professional football outside linebacker for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the USC Trojans and was selected by the Los Angeles Chargers in the second round of the 2018 NFL draft.
+At USC, he was named a co-MVP of the team after his senior season.

 College career

 Nwosu attended USC and played college football under head coaches Steve Sarkisian and Clay Helton.
 After playing in 12 games during his freshman season, Nwosu was not able to participate in the 2014 Holiday Bowl due to unspecified team rules violations.
 It was later reported that Nwosu did not enroll for the following spring semester.
-Despite speculation that he may leave the team, Nwosu was able to take summer classes and rejoin the team in the 2015 season.
+Despite speculation that he might leave the team, Nwosu was able to take summer classes and rejoin the team in the 2015 season.
 After his senior season, Nwosu was named a co-MVP alongside quarterback Sam Darnold.
 He was also on the watchlist for the Butkus Award.
 Overall, Nwosu played in 44 games in four seasons at USC, recording 169 total tackles, 12.5 sacks, 19 pass deflections, 1 interception, 1 forced fumble, and 1 fumble recovery.
 Following his senior season, he participated in the 2018 Senior Bowl.